phalcon/documentation/docs/autoload.md

 The `setDirectories()` method accepts an array with each element being a directory in the file system containing the files that will be required by the application.

-This type of registration is not recommended in terms of performance.
+This type of registration is not recommended for performance.
 Additionally, the order of declared directories matters, since the autoloader tries to locate the files by searching directories sequentially.
 As a result, the directory that contains the most referenced files should be declared first, etc.

 ```php
 <?php